shiwusa/tg-drive/aspnet-core/README.md

 https://dev.mysql.com/doc/mysql-getting-started/en/

-Next you go forward into ConsoleHost directory and then run the hosting with following command:
+Next you go forward into BotHost directory and then run the hosting with following command:

 ```
 $ dotnet run